Feeling Off-Balance? Physical Therapy, Chiropractic Care, and Personal Training Can Help You Through Our Fall Prevention Program!

-Your initial physical examination at Midland Sports Rehab and Freeland Sports Rehab may include vision exams, resting, and active heart rate checks, gait, balance, range of motion, and strength exams.
-Based on the results of these exams, our physical therapist will build you a unique treatment plan based on the findings of this exam.
+Your initial physical examination at Midland Sports Rehab and Freeland Sports Rehab may include vision exams, resting, active heart rate checks, gait, balance, range of motion, and strength exams.
+Based on the results of these exams, our physical therapist will build you a unique treatment plan to best fit your needs.

 Some common forms of physical therapy fall prevention treatment include:

 - Walking and moving programs – This part of your treatment plan is aimed at getting you back to your normal physical function when walking and/or moving.
 Our licensed provider may ask you to perform certain activities, such as walking in a circle or completing an obstacle course.